ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 There are three categories of information which must be conveyed to the Relying Party (which also is integrated with a Verifier) before it determines which of these actions to take.

-1. Non-repudiable Identity Evidence – Evidence which undoubtably identifies one or more entities involved with a communication.
+1. Non-repudiable Identity Evidence
-2. Trustworthiness Claims – Specifics a Verifier asserts with regards to its trustworthiness findings about an Attester.
+2. Trustworthiness Claims
-3. Claim Freshness – Establishes the time of last update (or refresh) of Trustworthiness Claims.
+3. Claim Freshness

 The following sections detail requirements for these three categories.

 {: #identity-section}
-## Non-repudiable Identity
+## Non-repudiable Verifier Identity

 Identity Evidence must be conveyed during the establishment of any trust-based relationship.
 Specific use cases will define the minimum types of identities required by a particular Relying Party as it evaluates Attestation Results, and perhaps additional associated Evidence.
 At a bare minimum, a Relying Party MUST start with the ability to verify the identity of a Verifier it chooses to trust.

 Attester identities may then be acquired through signed or encrypted communications with the Verifier identity and/or the pre-provisioning Attester public keys in the Attester.

 During the Remote Attestation process, the Verifier's identity must be established with a Relying Party, often via a Verifier signature across recent Attestation Results.